Fdawgs/ydh-authentication-service/README.md

 2. Run `yarn uninstall-windows-service` as administrator
 3. The service will be uninstalled silently

+# Contributing

+Please see [CONTRIBUTING.md](https://github.com/Fdawgs/ydh-sider-authentication-service/blob/master/CONTRIBUTING.md) for more details regarding contributing to this project.

 # License

 `ydh-sider-authentication-service` is licensed under the [MIT](https://github.com/Fdawgs/ydh-sider-authentication-service/blob/master/LICENSE) license.